rust-lang/keyword-generics-initiative/updates/2023-02-23-keyword-generics-progress-report-feb-2023.md

 their "asyncness".
 When compiled for an `async` context, they will behave asynchronously.
 When compiled in a non-async context, they will behave synchronously.
-The `.await` in the `read_to_string` function body is necessary to mark the cancellation pointin case the function is compiled as async; but when not async would essentially become a no-op [^always-async-maybe]:
+The `.await` in the `read_to_string` function body is necessary to mark the cancellation point in case the function is compiled as async; but when not async would essentially become a no-op [^always-async-maybe]:

 [^always-async-maybe]: One restriction `?async` contexts have is that they can